imagej/imagej.github.io/_pages/plugins/bigstitcher/interest-point-management.md

 You can right-click on a line in the list and click **Delete** to delete the interest points.

-{% include thumbnail src='/media/BigStitcher ips explorer bdv all.png' title='all interest points as an overlay in BigDataViewer'%}
+{% include thumbnail src='/media/bigstitcher-ips-explorer-bdv-all.png' title='all interest points as an overlay in BigDataViewer'%}

-{% include thumbnail src='/media/BigStitcher ips explorer bdv corresponding.png' title='**corresponding** interest points as an overlay in BigDataViewer'%}
+{% include thumbnail src='/media/bigstitcher-ips-explorer-bdv-corresponding.png' title='**corresponding** interest points as an overlay in BigDataViewer'%}

 <img src="/media/BigStitcher ips explorer panel.png" width="600"/>